cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

 .. code-block:: cpp

-    // Retrieving the 33rd component from myFirstModel.
-Note the indexing
+    // Retrieve the 33rd component from myFirstModel.
+Note the indexing from zero. auto thirtyThirdComponent = myFirstModel->component(32);
-    // from zero.
-    auto thirtyThirdComponent = myFirstModel->component(32);

 .. container:: dothis